How Does PLO5 Preflop differ from Four Card PLO?

 feature_img

 Since many recreational players love Five Card Pot Limit Omaha, the game is getting more attractive for regular players.
-However, prepare yourself before you take advantage of soft fields; without a basic grasp of PLO5 characteristics, your results might be very far from expected.
+Don't jump in unprepared, though; prepare yourself before you take advantage of soft fields; without a basic grasp of PLO5 characteristics, your results might be very far from expected.

-Still, there’s not much PLO5 content and reliable poker tools out there - meaning many players follow intuition to formulate their poker strategy.
+Still, there's not much PLO5 content or reliable poker tools out there, meaning many players follow their intuition to formulate their strategy.
 Thanks to PLO Genius, you do not have to do so.

-Currently, Five Card Omaha is played primarily on casinos and poker apps, so it's likely that your average opponent will poorly understand the regular PLO concepts, let alone those in the five-card variant.
-As a result, the games are looser than PLO4 ones, have a higher average VPIP, have bigger pots with multiple players involved, and stacks go in the middle even more often.
+Since Five Card Omaha is played primarily in casinos and on poker apps, your average opponent will poorly understand the regular PLO concepts, let alone those of the five-card variant.
+As a result, the games are looser than PLO4 ones, have a higher average VPIP, include bigger pots with multiple players involved, and stacks go in the middle even more often.

 How not to get lost in this madness?